YOUR CIVIL WEDDING CEREMONY IN A HEAVENLY LOCATION

 CONSULATE OR EMBASSY: WHO TO CONTACT?

-The administrative procedures for a civil marriage in Italy begin by applying for the Nulla Osta from the english Embassy in Italy.
-It is not the Consulate of England in Italy but instead the english Embassy in Italy that will be your privileged interlocutor.
-This step is applicable if you are a english citizen or resident.
-If you are of Belgian nationality, this step needs to be performed by the consulate.
-If one of the two spouses is Italian, you will have to follow both of these steps: You will first have to approach the Italian Consulate to get hold of the document that will grant you the Nulla Osta.
-Once this is done, you can get in touch with the english Embassy to obtain the Nulla Osta.
+Depending on your country of origin, you either have to deal with the consulate or embassy to apply for the Nulla Osta, the first administrative procedure for a civil marriage in Italy.
+For instance, if you are of Belgian nationality, this step needs to be performed by the consulate.
+On the other hand, if one of the two spouses is Italian, you will have to follow these two steps: You first have to approach the Italian Consulate to get hold of the document that will grant you the Nulla Osta.
+Once this is done, you can get in touch with the consulate or embassy of your country of origin to obtain the Nulla Osta.
 You will then have to return to the Italian Consulate with the Nulla Osta to finalise the administrative procedures.
+To learn more about the procedures of the consulate or embassy of your country of origin in Italy, you can go directly on their official page.
+You will obtain all the necessary details about the administrative procedures for a wedding in Italy.
 If you have any specific questions about a particular situation, please do not hesitate to contact our team.

 INTERNATIONAL ADMINISTRATIVES FORMALITIES